Skip to main content

 2. Medicare only covers care for specific services.

 If you are eligible for home health care, you can receive skilled nursing care and rehabilitative care services from approved home health care agencies.
 These services include physical therapy, occupational therapy, speech-language pathology services, medical social services, medical supplies, and other services provided in your home.
-Recent changes to the law may allow for the increased ability to utilize telehealth.
+Recent changes to the law may allow for the increased ability to use telehealth.

 If there are any home-based services that Medicare will not cover, your home health agency must advise you in writing through something called an Advance Beneficiary Notice of Noncoverage (ABN).
 If you disagree with Medicare’s decision to not provide coverage, you may be able to file an appeal.